tarurata/removeYouTubeHistory/README.md

-# Remove Japanese History in YouTube
+# Remove History in YouTube

-A Chrome extension that automatically removes Japanese content from your YouTube watch history to prevent YouTube from recommending Japanese videos based on your viewing history.
+A Chrome extension that automatically removes content from your YouTube watch history based on customizable regex patterns to prevent YouTube from recommending unwanted videos based on your viewing history.

 ## 🎯 Purpose

 YouTube's recommendation algorithm uses your watch history to suggest new videos.
-If you've watched Japanese content in the past, YouTube will continue recommending Japanese videos even if you no longer want to see them.
-This extension helps you clean up your YouTube history by automatically removing Japanese content.
+If you've watched content in the past that you no longer want to see, YouTube will continue recommending similar videos.
+This extension helps you clean up your YouTube history by automatically removing content that matches your custom patterns.

 ## ✨ Features

-- **Automatic Detection**: Identifies Japanese content using Unicode character detection with Regex
+- **Customizable Detection**: Identifies content using user-defined regex patterns
 - **Auto-Scrolling**: Automatically scrolls through your entire YouTube history to load more content
+- **Background Operation**: Continues working even when tabs are in the background
 - **Dual Platform Support**: Works on both YouTube Activity page and YouTube Feed History
+- **Safety Mechanisms**: Prevents infinite scrolling and includes error handling
-- **Real-time Removal**: Removes Japanese content as it's discovered
+- **Real-time Removal**: Removes matching content as it's discovered
+- **Web Configuration**: Easy-to-use web interface for all settings

 ## 🚀 Installation